wsoral/advanced_stats/README.md

 # Resources for Advanced Statistical Methods

+## Office hours: every Thursday 12-3PM, room no. 300

-##Here you will find resources that will help mastering the material during the lab "Advanced Statistical Methods".
+## Here you will find resources that will help mastering the material during the lab "Advanced Statistical Methods".
 More specifically you will find here:

 1. datasets that we will use during lab exercises